gerwitz/hgc-v12/src/writing/2005/2005-02-28-gillham-abduction.md

 ---
-title: The abduction of Samual Gillham
+title: The Abduction of Samual Gillham
 categories:
 - personal
 content-tags: